Programs of Excellence

 Program information is gathered to document the process for assuring positive child outcomes.
 At the beginning of the school year, Head Start administers the Brigance Developmental to all of our students.
 Mid-year re-screenings are scheduled if needed.
 Head Start utilizes Teaching Gold Strategies (TSG) as a developmental tool used to document and evaluate child outcomes.
 Teaching Strategies GOLD is a computer web-based application for managing early childhood education outcomes throughout the school year.
 Our four-year olds' academic growth is measured three times per year.
 The tool used is the Florida Voluntary Pre-K Assessment.
 This assessment includes progress monitoring measures in the areas of Print Knowledge, Phonological Awareness, Mathematics, and Oral Language/Vocabulary that are aligned with the Standards for Four-Year-Olds.

 Head Start recognizes parents as their child's first teachers and literacy as a program priority.
 We value diversity and strive for high quality in our program and are recognized nationally as a *Program of Excellence*.

-To be eligible for Head Start services, a child must be at least three or four years old by September 1st of the year entering for public school in the community in which the Head Start program is located, except in cases where the Head Start program's approved grant provides specific authority to serve younger children.
+To be eligible for Head Start services, a child must be at least age 3 to 4 years old by September 1st of the year entering for public school or turning age 5 after September 1st of the year entering for public school, except in cases where the Head Start program's approved grant provides specific authority to serve younger children.
 Examples of such exceptions are programs serving children of migrant families and Early Head Start programs.